mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/job-shut-down-exception.md

 ---
 title: JobShutDownException class
-description: The exception that is thrown to end a job.
+description: "The exception that is thrown to end a job. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 The exception that is thrown to end a job.